How To Feed A Loon

 CREAM OF MUSHROOM SOUP FAQs

 • What can be substituted for the sherry?
 You can certainly substitute a dry white wine, or even a nice port in place of the sherry.
 If you do not want to add anything with alcohol, then we suggest omitting it altogether.
-Although 99% of the alcohol will evaporate our during the cooking process, we understand for some, no alcohol is preferred at all.
+Although 99% of the alcohol will evaporate during the cooking process, we understand for some, no alcohol is preferred at all.
 The sherry adds flavor, but the soup will still be delicious without it.

 • How can I make this soup vegan?
 You can substitute non-sweetened, non-flavored almond milk for the cream.
 Obviously, the taste and texture won't quite be the same as with cream, but the taste will still be outstanding.
 Also, most types of Worcestershire sauce are made with anchovies, which makes it neither vegetarian or vegan, and can simply be omitted from this recipe if that is what you desire.

-• Can I used dried mushrooms?
+• Can I use dried mushrooms?
 Yes!
 Just be sure to re-constitute them in warm water first for 20 to 30 minutes.
 If doing so, be sure to use the soaking liquid in place of, or along with, the stock for the recipe!

 • How long will the soup keep?
-The finished soup will keep in the refrigerator for up 1 week and can be frozen for 2 months.
+The finished soup will keep in the refrigerator for up to 1 week and can be frozen for 2 months.

 OTHER FAVORITE SOUP RECIPES TO TRY